-Thresholds ds Performance Measure What does it show?
+Thresholds Performance Measure What does it show?
 Requires Improvement Good Outstanding Percentage of cases meeting the Practice Standard for recording (audit measure) The amount of cases which have good quality recording.
 60-74 75-84 85-100 Percentage of cases which meet the Practice Standard for incorporating and recording the views and wishes of children and young people (audit measure) The amount of cases which have captured the views and wishes of children and young people well.
 65-79 80-89 90-100 Percentage of cases meeting the Practice Standard for management decision making and oversight (audit measure) The amount of cases which have evidence of good quality management oversight.
 65-79 80-89 90-100 Percentage of children and young people seen within the expected standard (audit measure) The amount of cases which have regular visits to children and young people.
 65-79 80-89 90-100 Percentage of children and young people with an up to date plan (audit measure) The amount of cases which have an up to date plan.
-65-79 80-89 90-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Feedback from Staff ıff Audits - show that recording has improved and the rationale for decisions is clear and management oversight is evident on the Audits and CIN&CP Feedback Survey - shows children, young people and parents feel they have received a good Practice Coaching Audits - Staff know wh the salient issues are to capture and fee confident that the record tells the child's ure and feel child's record service that has helped them story
+65-79 80-89 90-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Feedback from Staff ıff Audits - show that recording has improved Audits and CIN&CP Feedback Survey - Practice Coac hing Audits - Sto aff know what and the rationale for decisions is clear and shows children, young people and the salient issues are to capture and f management oversight is evident on the child's record parents feel they have received a good service that has helped them confident that the record tells the child's story ls the child's